DarkFlippers/unleashed-firmware/ReadMe.md

 * Rolling code protocols now has ability to save & send captured signals
 * FAAC SLH (Spa) & BFT Mitto (secure with seed) manual creation
 * Custom plugins and games included
-* Custom SubGhz frequencies and new mf classic keys
+* Extra SubGhz frequencies and new mf classic keys
 * Other small fixes and changes

+See changelog for latest updates!

 ### Current modified and new SubGhz protocols list:
 - CAME Atomo